kevcorper/chattyKathy/README.md

 ## Setup
 The GoogleService-Info.plist will need to be added manually as it contains personal Firebase credentials.
-On top of this, custom URL schemes were added but will need to be done manually using the REVERSED-CLIENT-ID.
+Furthermore, custom URL schemes were added but will need to be done manually using the REVERSED-CLIENT-ID.
 An example info.plist is provided for reference to project config.

 ## Tech
 1. Swift 4